google/floodlight-audit/README.md

-6.  *Enable Global Site Tag Verification* - (defaults to off) If checked, it will enable the feature to capture Global Site Tag and cookie information on each visited page (compatible with manual and default automatic mode) which will be displayed in a separate table similar to the floodlight table.
+6.  *Enable Global Site Tag Verification* - (defaults to off) If checked, it will enable the feature to capture Global Site Tag and cookie information on each visited page (compatible with manual and default automatic mode) which will be displayed in a separate table.

 7.  *Reset Global Site Tag Per Webpage* - (defaults to off) If checked, this will tack on the gclid and gclsrc to each url visited in the audit to make